thananauto/junit5-docker-cicd/README.md

 CMD ["test", "-Denv.name=${name}]
 ```

+we can have multiple `ARG` command in Docker file

  Build the docker image with mandatory arguments name (required): Pass a custom value during the build process.
 ```bash
 docker build --build-arg name=<your_argument_value> -t my-maven-app .